tagtogorg/tagtog-doc/on-premises-sysadmin.md

 Changing the "is active" status of your users is always possible and easily done in the [user panel](#user-panel).

 **Your benefit**: if your team members rotate, leave, or change, you don't have to remove their tagtog users.
-As long as your inactive users remain invited to the projects, all their data will still be there.
-Moreover, if you activate their tagtog users again, they will be able to continue their work.
+You can just deactivate them.
+Then, as long as your inactive users remain invited to the projects, all their data will still be there.
+Moreover, if you activate their tagtog users again, they will be able to pick up their work.
+This gives you peace of mind and more flexibility.

 <div class="img-with-caption" align="center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/aYsouRrJ_Uk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>